 The State Seal of Biliteracy (SSB) program, effective since January 1, 2012, recognizes high school graduates who have attained a high level of proficiency in speaking, reading, and writing one or more languages in addition to English (California Education Code sections 51460–51464).

-Since taking office on January 7, 2019, I have developed priority initiatives addressing statewide literacy and closing the achievement gap.
+Since taking office on January 7, 2019, I have developed priority initiatives addressing statewide literacy and closing the opportunity gap.
 Recognizing biliteracy as an important part of the literacy initiative is vital because the home language skills that students bring to California schools are a valuable asset in their own right as well as in developing literacy in English.
-Similarly, closing the opportunity gap for English learners requires schools to value and build upon the knowledge and skills English learners have in their home languages that can support the development of English proficiency.
-Recognizing these assets also helps English learners feel that their language and culture is valued at school.
+Similarly, closing the opportunity gap for English learner students requires schools to value and build upon the knowledge and skills English learners have in their home languages that can support the development of English proficiency.
+Recognizing these assets also helps English learner students feel that their language and culture is valued at school.
 Continuing to recognize the SSB as a tangible acknowledgement of biliteracy and as a way to celebrate California’s linguistic diversity is an important part of this work.